2024 Solar Eclipse FAQ

 Where can I get solar eclipse glasses?

+Unfortunately we don’t have enough eclipse glasses for everyone in the community, but the Milne public library does have some available.
 If you would like to purchase your own solar eclipse glasses, check out the guide from the American Astronomical Society about safely viewing the eclipse, and where to purchase eclipse glasses.

 Is Williams College doing anything for the eclipse?